laradumps/laradumps-docs/docs/laravel/get-started/installation.md

 #### **MacOS**

-Download the latest Apple image `laradumps-x.x.x.dmg` from [GitHub](https://github.com/laradumps/app/releases).
+Download the latest Apple image `LaraDumps-x.x.x.dmg` from [GitHub](https://github.com/laradumps/app/releases).

 Once downloaded, open the file and drag & drop the LaraDumps app into your `Applications` folder.